-Carrboro is where a lot of UNC Chapel Hill students live.
-It’s also home to folks who discovered that this is one of the chillest small towns in North Carolina.
+Carrboro is where a lot of UNC-Chapel Hill students live.
+It’s also home to folks who discovered that this is one of the most chill small towns in North Carolina.
 We long felt that way and even learned about the ties between many Carrboro restaurants during the Taste food tour we joined there.

 Come to Wayne County and you’ll discover the four Ps that run the show in Goldsboro and in its surroundings.
 You really have to come and walk around Downtown, eat at some area restaurants, and check out Heritage Farms General Store nearby.

 Hillsborough was one of the first small towns of North Carolina that we visited and we immediately fell in love with it.
 You can easily enjoy this place, and you should start with a walk on Churton Street before stopping at the Wooden Nickel Pub.